-2.No Coaches, Officials, Athletes, Volunteers, Board Members and Executive, or member of the organization shall participate in the selection, award, or administration of a purchase or contract with a vendor where, to

-- 1.The officer or member;

-- 2. Any member of their immediate family;

-- 3.Their partner;

-- 4.An organization in which any of the above is an officer, director or employee;
+2 No Coaches, Officials, Athletes, Volunteers, Board Members and Executive, or member of the organization. - 2.No Coaches, Officials, Athletes, Volunteers, Board Members and Executive, or member of the organization shall participate in the selection, award, or administration of a purchase or contract with a vendor where, to his knowledge, any of the following has a financial interest in that purchase or contract: - 1.The officer or member; - 2.
+Any member of their immediate family; - 3.Their partner; - 4.An organization in which any of the above is an officer, director or employee; - 5.A person or organization with whom any of the above individuals is negotiating or has an arrangement concerning prospective employment.